edtoken/mockoon-config-transformer/README.md

 For the edge cases (e.g. dirs that are not used in the mock-samples, or dirs with the same names) we have the examples dir, where described a few examples and specific edge cases and these examples also used in the tests.

 So the release means all Mockoon mock-samples are correctly extracted and then bundled and the bundles are equal to the original environment files, and some edge cases are also tested.

-## Extracted files tree structure details
-To make the extracted structure safe for duplicates special chars, future Mockoon releases, etc. the "bundle" functionality is based not on the directories tree, but on the file's content.

-The files tree has just a view-friendly structure not really related to the file that will be bundled from that tree structure.

-The directories tree equals the routes path names, but the directory names skipped some special chars to make directory names and tree structure safe for the OS.

-Each directory could have `index.json` file, `includes.json`.
-Each directory could have optional `documentation.md` file.

-- `documentation.md` this file includes generated documentation text from the environment file based on the documentation fields of the Mockoon environment file.

-- `index.json` file the main file that includes all properties except properties that moved to includes file.

-- `includes.json` file with ordered list of the nested data.
-The content of that file related to the `index.json` data type.

-When the `index.json` data is object then `includes` is key:value  extend object, where is the key is extra property of the index object and the value is a file path where the value stored is.

-When the `index.json` data is an array, then `includes` is a ordered file paths of where the array items stored is.

 ## Installing
 ```